oktadev/okta-blog/_source/_posts/2020-03-31-spring-vault.md

 ==> Vault server started!
 Log data will stream in below:
 ```
-It is clear Vault is running in *dev mode**.
+It is clear Vault is running in _dev mode_, meaning it short-circuits a lot of setup to insecure defaults, which helps for the experimentation.
+Data is stored encrypted in-memory and lost on every restart.
 Copy the _Unseal Key_ as we are going to use it to test Vault sealing.
 Connect to the container and explore some vault commands:

 ```shell